VincentNguyenDuc/DIY-Python-Git/README.md

 - Worked with python packaging system
 - Set up a virtual environment for development
 - Used SHA-1 for implement "the object database"
+- Deepened my understanding into Git
+- Tried implemented this in a different language

 ## Set Up